geospace-code/georinex/README.md

 ## Usage

 The simplest command-line use is through the top-level `ReadRinex` script.
+Normally you'd use the `-p` option with single files to plot, if not converting.

 * Read single RINEX3 or RINEX 2 Obs or Nav file:
   ```sh